Your cookie preferences

 What information does Tuza need about your business?

-To generate you an accurate quote Tuza will need to gather some information about your business, this normally takes three minutes.
+To generate an accurate quote, Tuza will need some key information about your business.
+This typically takes just a couple of minutes to provide.

-• Your business: annual card turnover, your average transaction value, what your business does.
+You’ll be asked about your business's annual card turnover, average transaction value, and what your business does.

 Key things to remember when searching for a payment provider